Cuesta sea cow: Biology and behavior

-The Cuesta sea cow, like the Steller's sea cow, was probably gregarious and lived in small family groups.
-The bones were dense and served as a sort of ballast to prevent floating, probably so that they could feed on bottom-dwelling sea grasses.
-Sea grasses were their preferred food source.
-They most likely 'walked' along the shallow seafloor using their front limbs, using their powerful tail fin for propulsion.
-It has been speculated that, like the Steller's sea cows, the front limbs were used as holdfasts.
+The Cuesta sea cow, like the Steller's sea cow, or even modern manatees, was probably gregarious and lived in small family groups for relative safety.
+Their bones were dense, and served as a sort of “ballast” to prevent their large bodies from floating, a likely adaptation due to their constant grazing of seagrasses on the shallow ocean floor.
+Seagrasses and other marine plants were likely their preferred foods.
+Cuesta sea cows are thought to have 'walked' along the shallow coastal seafloor using their front limbs, as well as their powerful tail fin for propulsion.
+It has been speculated that, like Steller's sea cows and other sirenians, the front limbs were used as a holdfast.
 The Cuesta sea cow was among the largest of the sirenians to have ever lived, reaching up to 9 m in length and possibly 10 t.
 The body was fusiform, tapered at both the head and tail.